7up-charsi/7up-charsi/README.md

 ### Bio

-I specialize in **React** and **TypeScript**, focusing on developing accessible, internationalized, and responsive web applications with a keen interest in light/dark modes.
-My approach emphasizes inclusive and user-centric solutions on a global scale.
+Specializing in React and TypeScript, I excel at developing accessible, internationalized and responsive web apps with light/dark modes.
+I prioritize inclusive and user-centric solutions globally.

 ### Problem Solving